genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 ### Process and service definition

-At present, they are empty.
+At present, these files are empty.
 You need to insert the details of the Data Server and Event Handler that you have just created.

 Add the following content to the **alpha-processes.xml** file.